kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The MoqTransfork alternative is to create a QUIC stream, write the data, and send a RESET_STREAM after the TTL (unless acknowledged).
 This is a few more bytes on the wire but gains flow control, drop notifications, and (potential) retransmissions.

-I think datagrams are an optimization that can be added later.
+A future version of this draft may support QUIC datagrams.
-They would be separate from Groups and applicable only for unreliable live scenarios.
+However, they would be separate in the Object Model and only applicable for unreliable live scenarios.

-But QUIC datagrams have a lot of pitfalls and are eeirily simimilar to QUIC STREAM frames.
+# Conventions and Definitions
+{::boilerplate bcp14-tagged}

 # Concepts